xmos/vocalfusion-rpi-setup/README.md

 `cd ~; git clone https://github.com/xmos/vocalfusion-stereo-setup`

 3. Run the installation script: `source ~/vocalfusion-stereo-setup/auto_install.sh` Wait for the script to complete the installation.
-This can several minutes.
+This can take several minutes.

 4. Enter `sudo reboot` to reboot the Raspberry Pi and complete the audio setup.

-5. Enter `arecord -r 48000 -f S32_LE demo_test.wav` to run a demo recording.
-Press `Ctrl+C` stop recording at any time.

-6. Enter `aplay demo_test.wav` to play the recording.
+You are now ready to start evaluating the VocalFusion Stereo Kit.